 I.C Valero’s Cost Reduction Initiative

-VALERO’s Cost Reduction initiative spans all of Valero's operating and management units.
-The program's goal is to significantly reduce the total cost of all items purchased by VALERO, while maintaining or improving the quality of products and services.
+Valero’s Cost Reduction initiative spans all of Valero's operating and management units.
+The program's goal is to reduce significantly the total cost of all items purchased by Valero, while maintaining or improving the quality of products and services.
 We intend to achieve our goal by aligning with fewer, more cost-effective suppliers for all products and services.

 The Procurement Department began its efforts in July 2000.
-This electric power and natural gas RFP is part of a structured process to determine the best and most cost effective energy supply partners for VALERO today and in the future.
+This electric power and natural gas RFP is part of a structured process to determine the best and most cost effective energy supply partners for Valero today and in the future.

 I.D Evaluation Criteria

-D.1 The primary basis for the decision will be total cost to VALERO.
-Total cost is defined as the cost of electricity under the provided load profiles as well as the cost of any associated services that VALERO may choose to purchase.
-In regard to total cost, VALERO will look favorably upon proposals that address how to utilize VALERO's existing generating capacity (within the constraints of existing contractual arrangements) to minimize its purchased electricity costs.
+D.1 The primary basis for the decision will be total cost to Valero.
+Evaluations will be done by region, however, if the total package of electricity and/or natural gas offered by a supplier is the lowest cost overall, that package may be selected over the lowest cost for electricity and/or natural gas in a particular region or at a specific site.
+Total cost is defined as the cost of electricity under the provided load profiles as well as the cost of any associated services that Valero may choose to purchase.
+Total cost must also include an analysis of the risk management services provided by suppliers with regards to power supply.

-Suppliers must provide highly competitive pricing - pricing reserved for their largest and most important accounts - both at the outset of the relationship and on an ongoing basis. pa and as new, decontracted load becomes available
+Suppliers must provide highly competitive pricing - pricing reserved for their largest and most important accounts - both at the outset of the relationship and on an ongoing basis.
+Valero is now on track to double its refining capacity and greatly expand its marketing operations in less than one year with its pending acquisitions of UDS, Huntway Refining Company and Coastal’s Corpus Christi Refinery.
+Valero expects its suppliers to extend, if not improve, their offerings as Valero executes its growth strategy and as new, decontracted load becomes available.

 Successful suppliers should also demonstrate a capability to provide Valero with timely, market information to enable sound decision making that reduces cost and improves supply reliability.

-VALERO expects its suppliers to work with VALERO to continuously identify opportunities to reduce the cost of these services.

 D.2 Suppliers whose prices are not extremely competitive will not be considered any further and will be removed from the process.